family walking by a lake

 Inheritance tax (IHT) can be a significant financial burden on families, often requiring inherited assets to be sold or restructured in order to cover the tax bill.

-However, with careful planning and the incorporation of tax efficient investments, it is possible to reduce or even fully eliminate an IHT liability.
+However, with careful planning and the incorporation of tax-efficient investments, it is possible to reduce or even fully eliminate an IHT liability.

-Below, we discuss some of the current inheritance tax rules in the UK, as well as three investment schemes that could help to mitigate the impact of IHT on a growing number of UK families.
+Below, we discuss some of the current inheritance tax rules in the UK, as well as three investment schemes that could help mitigate the impact of IHT on a growing number of UK families.

 What are the current inheritance tax rules in the UK?